WarrantyNowVoid/jekyll-wnv/_posts/2006-02-12-delicious-dots-52bf0.md

 date: 2006-02-12 01:01:01 -0500
 author: pope
 title: "Delicious Dots"
 excerpt: "Join us on a journey back to where it all started, the beginning of the end of sanity on the web, the very first, incredibly low resolution, hand-drawn WNV comic.
-It\'s kind of funny, I guess.
-If you\'re into wanton murder and theft."
+It's kind of funny, I guess.
+If you're into wanton murder and theft."
 category: Comics
 tags: ["classic wnv","Pac-Man","video games","murder"]
 comments: true